 In assessing credits applicable to a graduate degree, the History Department includes History courses numbered 400 and above in History field-related coursework, and courses numbered 400 and above offered by other departments with content relevant to the student's program of study in History.

 Graduate courses offered by other departments can be counted toward fulltime registration and History graduate degree credits if their content is related to the student’s fields in History and they are required or recommended by a History field supervisor.

 Courses at the 400-level are upper division undergraduate courses.
-Graduate students (usually at the MA level only) should register for 400-level History courses only if required to do so by a faculty field supervisor.
+Graduate students (usually at the MA level only) should register for 400-level courses only if required to do so by a faculty field supervisor.
 In such cases, the student should contact the History Graduate Office to make arrangements so that the coursework can be completed at a graduate level.
 Graduate students are not allowed to register for courses numbered 491 to 499 under any circumstances--these are courses for undergraduates only and the credits do not count toward graduate degree requirements.